OG1103/Full-Stack-Node.js-Codes/Front-End/React/Hooks/useState/useState_explanation.md

 - **Initial Value**: `useState` accepts one argument as the initial state value.
 - **State Updater**: The state updater function (`setState`) allows you to modify the state.
-- **Re-renders**: Calling the state updater causes React to re-render the component with the updated state.
+- **Re-renders**: Calling the state updater causes React to re-render the component with the updated state, and the changes are reflected in the parent’s UI automatically without any re-render of the parent.
 - **Multiple States**: You can have multiple `useState` hooks to handle different state variables.

 ## Conclusion